Health officials tracing 20th case of coronavirus in the UK

 Public Health England (PHE) said that one of the latest coronavirus cases was a resident in Surrey and it was working with the county council to manage the situation.

-Haslemere Health Centre in the county was temporarily closed for cleaning as a “precautionary measure” on Friday.
+Haslemere Health Centre in the county has reopened after it was temporarily closed for cleaning as a “precautionary measure” on Friday.

 Former health secretary Jeremy Hunt, MP for South West Surrey, said on Twitter he was thinking of “clinicians, staff and patients” at the surgery during this “worrying time”.